SOS598-RDM/rdm-databases/databases-with-R.md

     ##  8 GB       18.6  8.82
     ##  9 GB       18.6  8.89
     ## 10 GB       18.6  8.87
-    ## # ... with more rows

 For example, find the minimum and maximum dissolved oxgyen values for each sonde\_event as per above but this time include the site and the K2\_20 from the sonde\_events table:

 ``` r
 sondedata_db %>%